Drew Afualo: Podcasting

 Afualo hosts the podcast The Comment Section with Drew Afualo, originally created in 2021 for Brat TV's Past Your Bedtime YouTube channel.
 The podcast consists of Afualo interviewing fellow online creators and media figures about feminist issues, misogyny, relationships, and empowerment.
 Notable guests have included Brittany Broski, Kamie Crawford, Jackie Aina, Chappell Roan, Melissa Ong, Manny MUA, Pokimane, Trixie Mattel, Johnny Sibilly, and InStyle social media host Tefi Pessoa.
 On March 8, 2023, Tubefilter reported that Spotify had signed a deal with Afualo for The Comment Section to become a Spotify exclusive starting April 5.
 The show's first season on Spotify saw guests including Bretman Rock, Meghan Trainor, Shea Couleé, Monét X Change, and Tess Holliday.

 Additionally, Afualo and her sister Deison co-host the podcast Two Idiot Girls, where they discuss topics such as media representation of minorities, racism, internalized misogyny, and mental health in both serious and light-hearted ways.
 Drew mentioned in a May 2022 interview that the podcast had been signed to a "major company".
 In January 2023, a Two Idiot Girls live show was held at the House of Blues in San Diego.

 Both The Comment Section and Two Idiot Girls were nominated for the 15th annual Shorty Awards in the Comedy Podcast category.

-Outside of her own shows, Afualo has been a guest on podcasts including Kamie Crawford's Relationshit, Emily Ratajkowski's High Low: Talk Back, DeuxMoi's Deux U, triple j's The Hook Up, Spencewuah's I'm Literally Screaming, Morgan Absher's Two Hot Takes, and Christy Carlson Romano's Vulnerable.
+Outside of her own shows, Afualo has been a guest on podcasts including Kamie Crawford's Relationshit, Emily Ratajkowski's High Low: Talk Back, DeuxMoi's Deux U, triple j's The Hook Up, Spencewuah's I'm Literally Screaming, Antoni Bumba's Reading the Stars, Morgan Absher's Two Hot Takes, and Christy Carlson Romano's Vulnerable.